Medically reviewed on September 5, 2018

 - Use as you have been told, even if your signs get better.

-- Start taking Targretin (bexarotene (topical)) only on the second or third day of your next normal period (menstrual) cycle.
+- If you are able to get pregnant and have menstrual periods, start taking Targretin (bexarotene (topical)) on the second or third day of a normal menstrual period.

 - This medicine may catch on fire.
 Do not use near an open flame or while smoking.